 Additionally, as Mental Health Practitioners, our members encourage students to talk about their mental health to family and friends whom they trust where appropriate within the context of the individual's circumstances.
 It's important to note that not all parental and family relationships have a positive impact on wellbeing and mental health - family relationships are the biggest presenting problem within Child & Adolescent Mental Health Services (1), while poor family functioning and poor parental mental health are among the main factors to influence poor mental health among children and young people (2).
-Of particular concern in the context of information sharing discussions is the finding that in terms of parenting, "Those who experienced over-control and over-indulgence were more likely to have a mental health problem or engage in self-harm or suicidal behaviour.
+Furthermore, recent research has shown that some parenting styles may increase mental health difficulties and negatively impact a young person's ability to develop coping strategies "Those who experienced overcontrol and over-indulgence were more likely to have a mental health problem or engage in self-harm or suicidal behaviour.
 In particular, over-control was related to self-harm, while those who were over-indulged were more likely to have suicidal thoughts, plans or attempts."
-(Smith, Jo and Mallon, Sharon.
-2021)
+(McLafferty, M. & O'Neill, S 2021)